yatli/fvim/README.md

   - HiDPI support -- try dragging it across two screens with different DPIs ;)
   - High performance rendering, low latency (60FPS on 4K display with reasonable font size!)
   - GPU acceleration
+  - Multi-grid support -- try `Ctrl-w ge` to detach a window into a separate OS window!
 - Remoting
   - Use a Windows FVim frontend with a WSL neovim: `fvim --wsl`
   - Use custom neovim binary: `fvim --nvim ~/bin/nvim.appimage`